Science at ONPRC

 The Division of Reproductive and Developmental Sciences conducts basic and applied research on aspects of reproductive biology that are particularly relevant to understanding human reproduction and to controlling reproductive disorders and fertility, and is responsible for a number of recent advances in reproductive biology and other technologies, notably stem cell biology.

-Currently, four Special Resource Programs (Primate Genetics, Aging Nonhuman Primates, Infectious Disease, and Obese Nonhuman Primates) have been developed to manage and support the various NHP resources at the Center.
-The heads of these Programs report to the Director, since their resources are utilized across all four Divisions.
-These Programs also have oversight committees to ensure that the NHP resources serve the scientific needs of the research programs and are managed in a cost effective manner.
+The research in the Scientific Divisions is facilitated by access to Special Resource Programs (Aging Nonhuman Primates, Infectious Disease, and Obese Nonhuman Primates) that were developed to manage and support specialized NHP resources at the Center.
+The heads of these Programs report to the Director, since their resources are utilized across all five Divisions.
+These Programs also have oversight committees to ensure that the NHP resources serve the scientific needs of the research programs and are managed in a cost-effective manner.